MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 ### Configure a schedule for data warehouse jobs

+To configure a schedule for data warehouse jobs, follow these steps:

 ::: moniker range="sc-sm-2016"

 1. On the computer that hosts the data warehouse management server, select **Start**, point to **All Programs**, select **Microsoft System Center**, select **Service Manager 2016**, and select **Service Manager Shell**.